Magic Dick: Bluestime

 In 1992, Salwitz reunited with his old friend and bandmate J. Geils and formed the band Bluestime, with Steve Ramsey on drums, Jerry Miller on guitar, and Rory MacLeod on bass.
 MacLeod was later replaced by Michael "Mudcat" Ward, who played with the band for several years before leaving to pursue other interests.
 Ward was subsequently replaced by bassist John Turner.
-Steve Ramsey left the band in 2000 and was replaced by Gordon Grottenthaller on drums until the band's final show on New Year's Eve 2004 at the Bullrun in Shirley, MA.
+Steve Ramsey left the band in 2000 and was replaced by Gordon Grottenthaller on drums until the band's final show on New Year's Eve 2004 at The Bull Run in Shirley, MA.
 The band's music was a fusion of Chicago blues and classic jazz.

 The band released two records on the Rounder Records label: Bluestime (1994) and Little Car Blues (1996).
 They toured heavily through 2002, and played a handful of shows in 2003 as both a solo act and as part of B.B.
 King's Bluesfest.
 They played only 1 show in 2004 on New Year's Eve which was their final show.